 Monday–Friday: 8 a.m.–4 p.m.

 Latisse (bimatoprost opthamalic solution) is the only lash stimulating product on the market that is FDA approved.
-This medication is scientifically proven to increase the growth of thicker, longer, and darker eyelashes.
-Available by prescription only, LATISSE can be purchased in the Scottsdale-Phoenix area through Hobgood Facial Plastic Surgery.
+This medication is scientifically proven to increase the growth of thicker, longer, and darker eyelashes, and it’s an excellent alternative to messy, unnatural-looking eyelash extensions.
+With a prescription, women and men from Tempe, Chandler, and Phoenix can purchase Latisse at Hobgood Facial Plastic Surgery in Scottsdale.

 How Does Latisse Work?

 Studies have shown that Latisse results in darker, thicker, and longer eyelashes, but the exact process is not well understood.
 It is typical for eyelashes to sprout, grow, and then fall out.
 Latisse, however, seems to extend the growth phase of eyelashes as well as the number of hairs that sprout.

 Latisse is applied on the upper lash line every night using a sterile applicator.
 The medication then spreads to the lower lash line through blinking.
 Latisse must not be applied in the eye or onto the lower lid, however, as it can cause dry eyes and darkening of the eyelid skin.

 Results with Latisse